n8n-io/n8n-docs/docs/hosting/installation/docker.md

 ### MySQL

-!!! warning "Deprecated in 0.227.0"
+!!! warning "Deprecated"
-	n8n deprecated usage of MySQL and MariaDB as backend databases since version 0.227.0.
+	n8n deprecated MySQL and MariaDB as backend databases in version 0.227.0.
+Support will be removed in version 1.0.

-	Support will continue until version 1.0 is released, when support will be completely removed.
-	We recommend you migrate to PostgreSQL.
+	n8n recommends using PostgreSQL.

-	Check the documentation on [how to export and import workflows and credentials](/hosting/cli-commands.md) for instructions.
+	Refer to [how to export and import workflows and credentials](/hosting/cli-commands/) for instructions.

 To use n8n with MySQL, provide the corresponding [configuration](/hosting/configuration/):